Word-Representable Co-Bipartite Graphs: Vertex Ordering, Representation Number, Speed, and Entropy: Necessary and sufficient condition in vertex ordering

-From this, we can clearly see that the Type $B$ vertices have now become Type $A$ vertices because of the change of the directed edges connected with the opposite partition.
-Now we need to show that this new orientation also satisfies the vertex ordering mentioned in Theorem \ref{thmlab}.
-As there is no change in the Type $A$ and Type $C$ vertices, we only need to show that the new Type $A$ vertices also satisfy the conditions of Theorem \ref{thmlab}.
+From this construction, the type $B$ vertices become type $A$ vertices due to the change in the direction of edges connecting them to the opposite partition.
+We now show that this new orientation also satisfies the vertex ordering conditions mentioned in Theorem \ref{thmlab}.
+As there is no change in the type $A$ and type $C$ vertices, we only need to show that the new type $A$ vertices also satisfy the conditions of Theorem \ref{thmlab}.
 Suppose $a,b\in V(K_m)$ and $a\notin B$, $b\in B$.
-As, $b\rightarrow a$ is the new edge, therefore, $b<a$.
+Since $b\rightarrow a$ is the new edge, it follows that $b<a$.
 It satisfies the first condition.